pulumi/pulumi-sdwan/docs/_index.md

 ---
 # *** WARNING: This file was auto-generated.
 Do not edit by hand unless you're certain you know what you are doing! ***
-title: Cisco Catalyst Sd-Wan Provider
+title: Cisco Catalyst SD-WAN Provider
-meta_desc: Provides an overview on how to configure the Pulumi Cisco Catalyst Sd-Wan provider.
+meta_desc: Provides an overview on how to configure the Pulumi Cisco Catalyst SD-WAN provider.
 layout: package
 ---
 ## Installation